 surveying sites and existing buildings

-making decisions about materials, labour, finance, timescale and safety
+making decisions about materials, labour, budgets and deadlines and managing projects

 checking that the work is done to design, on time, within budget and meets legal and safety regulations